codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the dog say to the two trees?
-Bark bark.
+What did the piece of bread say to the knife?
+Butter me up.

 ## Daily Trivia

-On which day did the World Wide Web go online?
+Which programming language shares its name with an island in Indonesia?
- 1. November 12, 1990
+ 1. Python
- 2. December 17, 1996
+ 2. C
- 3. November 24, 1995
+ 3. Jakarta
- 4. December 20, 1990
+ 4. Java

 <details>
   <summary>Answer</summary>
-  December 20, 1990
+  Java
 </details>